commondatageek/mark/README.md

 # Next Steps

-- Save the bookmark data in JSON or YAML format; not hardcoded
 - If you run the command without a name, open a fuzzy finder that looks at:
     - names, url
 - have a hierarchy of names